alexeysp11/delivery-service-csharp/docs/processes/courier/reportincident.md

 The interactive steps within the scenario include selecting the type of incident, providing a description of what happened, and submitting the incident report.

 ### Step-by-step execution

+- The courier opens the app on their device.
+- The courier selects the "Report Incident" option.
+- The system prompts the courier to provide details about the incident.
+- The courier provides details about the incident.
+- The system stores the incident report in the database and notifies the manager.